kgilbride/aboutme/content/index.md

 title: Kyle Gilbride
 ---

-## My mission and vision

-My mission is to help GTM operators and B2B companies with at least 30 employees and >$30M in revenue connect the dots across finance, GTM operations, and AI deployment, resulting in higher revenue, lower costs, and better customer experience.
-I do this by (1) clarifying the problems to be solved, (2) creating durable operating systems that drive better performance, and (3) ensuring that people are focused on work that makes the best use of their talents.

-If my work reaches scale, the world will be different because (1) people will be able to do their jobs more effectively, resulting in happier employees and (2) companies will allocate their resources more efficiently, resulting in happier customers and higher enterprise value.
+## I wire revenue organizations to win

+I help growing B2B companies generate more revenue from the resources they already have by rebuilding how the revenue organization operates.

+My work has been described as **“Palantir for GTM”**: connecting fragmented data, decisions, and workflows so CEOs, CFOs, CROs, and their teams can see the whole commercial system and act with confidence.

+I combine financial rigor, strategic revenue operations, and applied AI to connect strategy, people, processes, data, and technology.

+The outcome I care about is simple:

+- **More motivated employees**
+- **More satisfied customers**
+- **More revenue per employee**

+## What I do

+I help companies:

+1. **See the business clearly**
+   Build trusted forecasts, planning models, measures, and reporting that give leaders a shared view of performance.

+2. **Operate as one revenue organization through alignment, integration, and collaboration**
+   Align roles, incentives, workflows, systems, and operating rhythms across Sales, Marketing, Customer Success, Finance, and Product.

+3. **Use AI to improve the work**
+   Build practical AI applications and operating foundations that help people make better decisions and execute more effectively.

+My focus is to create the foundation that allows people and AI agents to work together productively and continuously improve.

+To me, it's not about the technology, it's finding ways to help people thrive at work and in life by actually using the world's best technology to support their own personal mission and vision.

+## A different path by design

+Many Revenue Operations leaders grew up inside Sales, Operations, CRM administration, etc. I followed a different path.

+I have worked across investment banking, private equity, corporate development, corporate strategy, chief of staff roles, product operations, go-to-market strategy, and revenue operations leadership.

+I followed a path that moved me closer and closer to tangibly solving ambiguous customer experience and revenue productivity problems for B2B businesses.

+That path taught me to move between the boardroom and the workflow: to understand the financial case, design the operating model, build the supporting systems, and help people change how they work.

+I have done this across B2B companies ranging from roughly **$40 million to more than $1 billion in revenue**, from emerging revenue teams to global organizations with more than **800 sellers**.

+Selected results include:

+- Increased sales productivity by **30%**
+- Simplified **27 commission plans into four**
+- Improved forecast accuracy and financial visibility
+- Identified **$3.9 million of inactivated ARR**
+- Built an AI-enabled research application that saved an investor **one to two days per company analyzed**
+- Helped translate major strategic changes into executable operations

 ---

-## What makes me different

-Many Revenue Operations leaders grow up inside Sales Ops or CRM administration.
-My path was different by design.

-Over my career, I've operated across investment banking, private equity, corporate strategy, corporate development, chief of staff roles, and revenue operations leadership.
-That breadth gives me a wider lens on how businesses actually scale.

-I've worked across companies ranging from growth-stage startups to billion-dollar enterprises, spanning healthcare, workflow automation, collaboration software, and education technology.
-Across every environment, the pattern has been the same: align strategy, systems, people, and execution so growth becomes more predictable and scalable.

-What differentiates me is the ability to connect multiple layers of the business simultaneously:

-- Executive strategy and board-level thinking
-- GTM process design and operational rigor
-- Data analysis and financial modeling
-- Systems implementation and workflow automation
-- Cross-functional alignment and change management
-- AI-enabled operational leverage

-I'm equally comfortable building the business case in Excel, designing the operating model, implementing changes in systems, and leading the organizational adoption required to make the change stick.

-I bring both operator depth and pattern recognition from years of exposure to high-performing organizations, including companies backed by Insight Partners and leadership teams from organizations like athenahealth, Automation Anywhere, and Mural.

-And when a problem extends beyond my own expertise, I have a deep network of operators, executives, and specialists across my professional and academic ecosystems to draw from.

-The result is a style of leadership that is not narrowly functional.
-It is business-first, systems-oriented, analytical, and execution-focused.

----

-## How I can help
+## Problems I help solve

-I bring a blend of operational, technological, strategic, and financial know-how.
-Most of the problems I'm drawn to don't fit neatly into a single function — and that's exactly where I do my best work.

 Explore the problem areas below or navigate the graph view to see how my strengths connect.

 If you know of an interesting opportunity that may be a fit for my strengths, please feel free to drop me a line at kyle@kgilbride.com.
+I love to help people whenever I can.

+> Note that the table is missing "AI-Enabled Transformation" - still need to add that in because I've been too busy shipping other things!
+But if you're curious to learn what I've been working on, email me at kyle@kgilbride.com.

 | Area | What it means | How I solve it |
 |---|---|---|